What does a Christian Journalist do?

 Wheaton’s Journalism Certificate is an ideal preparation for graduate education or entry-level careers in journalism.
 We feature coursework and professional networking that builds foundational skills and provides advanced experiential opportunities.
 Our strategic partnership with Christianity Today International will connect qualified students with local internships and global news networking.
 We also provide need-based support for internships and travel to national or international conferences.

 Students pursuing the Certificate will be approved by the Program Coordinator and will be expected to meet regularly with the Coordinator and other Journalism students for program review, networking, and career discussions.
 Certificate students will be required to attend two co-curricular or extra-curricular journalism events per semester for 4 semesters.
-Events may include: guest lectures, involvement with The Record, WETN, or other on-campus publications, consultation with visiting practitioners, participation in World Journalism Institute conferences, and travel to Global Christian Internet Alliance (in partnership with Christianity Today International).
-Students are encouraged to take advantage of courses beyond the required 24 hours.
+Events may include: guest lectures, involvement with The Record or other student publications, consultation with visiting practitioners, participation in World Journalism Institute conferences, and travel to Global Christian Internet Alliance (in partnership with Christianity Today International).
+Students are encouraged to take advantage of courses beyond the required 24 hours.\

 - 4 hrs: Media and Society (Select one of the following):